VAcodequest/Algorithms/README.md

 ### ◇ Shell Sort
 An optimization of Insertion Sort that allows comparison and exchange of elements far apart.
 It uses a gap sequence to reduce the overall number of swaps, improving performance over plain Insertion Sort for medium-sized datasets.
 Average time complexity is O(n log² n).

-### ◇ Fibonacci Search
-Uses Fibonacci numbers to divide the array and search, offering an alternative to binary search with fewer computations in some cases.
-Time complexity: O(log n).